drewcovi/bootstrap-range/README.md

 Installation
 ============
-Clone the repository, then run `npm install`
+Clone the repository, then run `npm install` r

-Want to use bower? `bower install bootstrap-rangepicker`
+Want to use bower? `bower install bootstrap-range`

 Then load the plugin CSS and JavaScript into your web page, and everything should work!